pmfriedman/yukon/README.md

 yukon
 =====

 Incubator for todo app.
-Will migrate to more properly named
+Will migrate to more proper name when more stable.